• Share this on:

 Which countries are you competing with?

-Source: UN Comtrade
+Source: UN Comtrade & Eurostat Comext, 2025

 China dominates the lower-end market

-Chinese basketry supplies to Europe have fluctuated in recent years, but they performed strongly in 2021, showing a growth from €261 million in 2017 to €362 million in 2021, at an average annual rate of 8.5%.
+Chinese basketry supplies to Europe have fluctuated in recent years, peaking in 2022.
+Overall, they grew from €240 million in 2020 to €276 million in 2024 at an average annual rate (CAGR) of 3.6%.
+Despite this growth, China’s direct import market share dropped from 40% to 33%.

-Chinese producers mainly supply the lower ends of the market with low-priced products, as product development and creativity are not their core strengths.
-To avoid having to compete with Chinese suppliers on costs, you should stay away from mass-produced basketry.
-Focus more on design, craftsmanship, sustainability and the story behind your product.
-This allows you to enter the mid-end market, where your best opportunities are.
+To avoid having to compete with Chinese suppliers on costs, stay away from mass-produced basketry.
+Focus more on design, artisanry, sustainability and the story behind your product.
+This allows you to enter the mid-end market.

 Vietnam is another low-cost producer

-Vietnamese basketry exports to Europe grew from €84 million in 2017 to €137 million in 2021, at a strong average rate of 13% per year.
+Vietnamese basketry exports to Europe grew from €99 million in 2020 to €127 million in 2024, at a CAGR of 6.5%.
+Exports peaked in 2022, at €185 million.

 Indonesia is leading in rattan basketry

-Indonesia has strongly increased its basketry supplies to Europe, from €36 million in 2017 to €60 million in 2021.
-This translates to an average annual growth rate of 14%.
-About a third of these exports were destined for the Netherlands, a country that Indonesia has historical ties with.
+Indonesia’s basketry supplies to Europe grew from €42 million in 2020 to €47 million in 2024, at a CAGR of 2.5%.
+They peaked at €77 million in 2022.
+About a third of these exports were destined for the Netherlands, a country with which it has historical ties.

 Indonesia is famous for its rattan products.
 The country is the leading supplier of rattan basketry to Europe, providing about 40% of all imports of these items.
 Indonesian basketry producers also have access to a variety of other natural materials, ranging from water hyacinth to Pandanus and several types of grass.
-Unlike Chinese and Vietnamese producers, they hardly export any synthetic basketry.
+Unlike Chinese and Vietnamese producers, they hardly export synthetic basketry.

 Madagascar’s basketry supplies to Europe are booming

-Most of Madagascar’s basketry supplies were destined for France (€7.1 million), as well as Italy, Spain and Denmark.
-The baskets are mainly made of natural materials such as raffia, grasses like vetiver, sisal and even silk (possibly ethically sourced).
+Most of Madagascar’s basketry exports to Europe were destined for France (38% in 2024), Italy and Spain (25% each).
+The baskets are mainly made of natural materials such as raffia, grasses like vetiver, sisal and even (ethically sourced) silk.

 Which companies are you competing with?

-Source: Halinh Rattan & Bamboo @ YouTube
+Source: IKEA Indonesia @ YouTube

 Mifuko, Finland/Kenya

-Figure 5: Mifuko – the story of Mifuko
+Figure 7: Mifuko – the story of Mifuko

 Source: Mifuko @ YouTube